rithvikrao8/temple-run-inrealife/README.md

 Kinect was buggy, required a lot of space, was expensive and honestly not made at the right time because the industry wasn't really moving in that direction yet.

 ## game mechanics
-To run, you need to spot jog
+To slide, you need to spot jog
 to jump, you need to actually jump
 to step left , you need to jump left
 to step right, you need to jump right